 We understand that it can be difficult to find a time and place that works for everyone, so to make things easier this year, and to make mental health education more accessible to young people, we are also able to provide interactive pre-recorded 40 minute sessions, which include a quiz, that can be played for your students at a time convenient for you, and your students will still receive their certificates and Ambassadors will also still receive Headucate Ambassador packs!

-The overall benefits of this format rather than a standard assembly workshop include:
+The overall benefits of our webinars include:

-- A lasting presence of mental health awareness within the school
+- a lasting presence of mental health awareness within the school

-- Developing creativity, public speaking and organisational skills when planning and delivering sessions and other events, such as fundraising events
+- developing creativity, public speaking and organisational skills when planning and delivering sessions and other events, such as fundraising events

 in this section